VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 >
 >   Eric Evans, "Domain-Driven Design," p383.

+## Context Maps

+A large complex system can have multiple bounded contexts that interact with one another in various ways.
+A **Context Map** is the documentation that describes the relationships between these bounded contexts.
+It might might be in the form of diagrams or tables or text.

+A **Context Map** helps to visualize the system at a high level, showing how some of the key parts relate to each other.
+It also helps to clarify the boundaries between the bounded contexts: it shows where and how the bounded contexts exchange data and share data, and also where you must translate data as it moves from one domain model to another.

+A business entity such as a Customer might exist in the different bounded contexts.
+However it may may need to expose different facets or properties that are relevant to a particular bounded context.
+As a Customer entity moves from one bounded context to another you may need to translate it so that it exposes the relevant facets or properties for its current context.

 ## Bounded Contexts and Multiple Architectures
 A bounded context typically represents a slice of the overall system with clearly defined boundaries separating it from other bounded